Dioscorea dumetorum

 Dioscorea dumetorum, also known as the bitter yam, cluster yam, trifoliate yam, or three-leaved yam, is a species of flowering plant in the yam family, Dioscorea.
-It is native to sub-saharan Africa and especially common in the tropical regions of West Africa, including Nigeria, Benin, and Ghana.
+It is native to sub-Saharan Africa and especially common in the tropical regions of West Africa, including Nigeria, Benin, and Ghana.
 D. dumetorum has both toxic and non-toxic varieties.

 Description

-D. dumetorum has distinctive trifoliate leaves, similar to the Indian three-leaf yam Dioscorea hispida.
+Dioscorea dumetorum has distinctive trifoliate leaves, similar to the Indian three-leaf yam Dioscorea hispida.
 Each leaf has 3 to 7 veins per leaflet.

 The vine has ridged ascending prickles and a characteristic twining to the left.
 D. dumetorum grows up onto shrubs and reaches heights of about 7 meters.
 The vines grow annually from the underground tubers.

 The tubers of D. dumetorum are deeply lobed and occur in clusters just below the surface of the soil.

 The flower of the bitter yam is brown.
 Male flowers are arranged in complex branched structures while female flowers are arranged in spikes.
 The seeds are winged capsules that are oblong in shape.

 Its wild form is highly toxic due to the high content of the alkaloids dihydrodioscorine and dioscorine.
 However, there are non-toxic edible cultivars in West Africa.
 For example, within Benin there are 15 identified non-toxic local varieties of D. dumetorum.

 Habitat

-D. dumetorum grows in disturbed areas such as riverbanks, forest margins, termite mounds, and rocky areas.
+Dioscorea dumetorum grows in disturbed areas such as riverbanks, forest margins, termite mounds, and rocky areas.

 Its range is throughout sub-saharan Africa.
 D. dumetorum is mainly cultivated in the Bight of Biafra region from southeast Nigeria to Gabon, as well in the Ubangi-Shari region of inland Central Africa.